gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 The processed data was then utilized to create visualizations and maps that provide a better understanding of the variables and exploratory analysis.
 For example, the pedestrian heatmap shows the highest concentration of pedestrians from our target audience (people between 40 and 69 years old with mid-high income) in the districts of Salamanca and Chamberí.
 By zooming in on the map, we can observe time series analysis of pedestrian traffic in selected streets, particularly in the low emission zone of Madrid.
-This analysis covers the period from January 2019 to June 2021, and the data can be filtered through SQL parameters or widgets.
-The dynamic visualization showcases how pedestrian counts evolve weekly.
-Additionally, the map displays the distribution of hotels in the study area, allowing users to filter and access additional information for each hotel through a side panel.
+This analysis covers the period from January 2019 to June 2021.

+To enhance the interactivity and flexibility of the visualizations, we have incorporated SQL parameters, a recently released feature.
+SQL Parameters are placeholders that can be used on any SQL Query data source in Builder.
+With this feature, users can define parameters and set their actual values through a control UI in the right side panel's 'Parameters' tab.
+This allows both Editor and Viewer users to manipulate the actual SQL Query through a user-friendly interface.

+By leveraging SQL parameters, the data on the map can be dynamically filtered based on specific criteria or user preferences.
+For example, users can filter the pedestrian count  by date.
+Additionally, widgets were added to the map interface, enabling viewers to interactively adjust the visualization based on their preferences.

+In addition to the previous mentioned features, we have further enhanced the map with interactive elements to provide a richer user experience.
+One notable addition is the integration of interactivity when hovering over hotels on the map.
+As users hover over a hotel icon, a side panel is dynamically displayed, offering detailed information about the selected hotel.
+This interactive feature allows users to access relevant qualitative information, enabling a deeper understanding of each hotel's unique characteristics and attributes.

+Furthermore, we have incorporated interactivity into the pedestrian count feature.
+As users explore the map, they can now observe the number of pedestrians per street directly on the map interface.
+This real-time display of pedestrian counts provides valuable insights into the foot traffic patterns and allows users to identify streets with higher pedestrian activity.
+By incorporating this interactivity, NH Hotels gains a more comprehensive understanding of the pedestrian flow across different areas of Madrid, aiding in their decision-making process for optimal hotel site selection.

+These interactive elements significantly enhance the usability of the map, empowering NH Hotels to explore and analyze the data with greater depth and efficiency.
+The combination of interactive hotel information panels and pedestrian counts adds a new level of interactivity and engagement, facilitating NH Hotels' decision-making process and enabling them to make informed choices based on a holistic understanding of both qualitative and quantitative data.

 <iframe width="1280px" height="720px" src="https://clausa.app.carto.com/map/51125179-58c9-47fa-9f23-022d86f0c120"></iframe>

-The points of interest are categorized into "patrimony, museum and monuments," "theatre and arts," "gastronomy," and "leisure."
-The map highlights the high number of restaurants and cafés with green and yellow dots.
+By visualizing this information on the map, NH Hotels gains a solid foundation for conducting exploratory analysis and gaining valuable insights into the variables and their relationships.
+This initial map serves as a valuable resource for NH Hotels in their decision-making process and strategy for hotel site selection in Madrid.

+By examining the distribution of points of interest and their proximity to existing tourist accommodations, NH Hotels can identify areas with high potential for attracting guests.
+They can also assess the competitive landscape in terms of nearby attractions and amenities.
+This knowledge empowers NH Hotels to make informed decisions about where to establish new hotels or expand their existing presence in Madrid.

 This initial map serves as a foundation for understanding the data, conducting exploratory analysis, and gaining insights into the variables and their relationships.
 It provides NH Hotels with valuable information to inform their decision-making process and strategy for hotel site selection in Madrid.

 ### 2.2.
 Accessibility Analysis

-To gain insights into the accessibility of key attractions in Madrid, we leveraged our workflows to conduct an isochrone intersection analysis.
-This involved a series of steps executed within Workflow 2, enabling us to understand the spatial relationships and convenience of various points of interest (POI) categories.
+To gain insights into the accessibility of key attractions in Madrid, we conducted an in-depth accessibility analysis using isochrone intersection analysis.
+This analysis allowed us to understand the spatial relationships and convenience of various points of interest (POI) categories within a 15-minute walking distance.

 Within Workflow 2, we initiated the creation of isochrones representing 15-minute walking distances from each POI within the categories of "Patrimony, Monuments and Museums," "Theaters and Arts," "Gastronomy," and "Leisure."
 These isochrones served as spatial boundaries, illustrating what a tourist could conveniently access within a quarter of an hour's walk from each respective POI.

 <img src="https://i.ibb.co/yXKSX1C/Screenshot-2023-07-05-at-06-20-35-2x.png" alt="Workflow study">
 <figcaption><small><strong>Workflow 2.</strong> Creation of 15-minute walking isochrones for the different POI categories and their intersection and aggregation.</small></figcaption>

-After generating the isochrones, we performed spatial aggregations and intersections to identify zones of overlap.
-These overlapping zones indicated areas where a tourist could conveniently access a diverse range of attractions within a 15-minute walking distance.
+The isochrones were then spatially aggregated and intersected to identify zones of overlap.
+These overlapping zones indicated areas where tourists could conveniently access a diverse range of attractions within a 15-minute walking distance.
 These areas emerged as highly desirable locations for hotels, offering optimal convenience to tourists.

 The accessibility analysis carried out through Workflow 2 played a critical role in identifying areas that provided the utmost convenience for tourists interested in Madrid's cultural heritage, performing arts scene, gastronomy, and leisure activities.
 By understanding the intersecting zones, we could pinpoint the regions that offered the most accessible and vibrant experience for tourists, aiding in strategic decision-making for the placement of accommodations and highlighting key areas of interest within the city.

-In addition to the isochrone intersection analysis, we took into account the proximity of potential hotel locations to existing NH Hotels.
+In addition to the isochrone intersection analysis, we took into account the proximity between NH Hotels location.
 This consideration aimed to avoid cannibalization, which occurs when a new hotel draws customers away from nearby NH Hotels.

 To assess this proximity, we performed an analysis using a SQL query.
 We defined a buffer area to encompass the study area in Madrid, and then selected NH Hotels within that buffer zone.
-Specifically, we focused on NH Hotels and located within the buffer area.
+Specifically, we focused on NH Hotels and located within the study area.

 Next, we created a grid of hexagons to represent different potential hotel locations.
 For each hexagon in the grid, we calculated the minimum distance to the closest NH Hotel.
 This distance metric helped us understand the proximity of each potential hotel location to existing NH Hotels.
 ```sql